Are GUI Agents Focused Enough? Automated Distraction via Semantic-level UI Element Injection: Additional Experiments

 \subsection{Results on More Advanced GUI Agents}

-\cref{tab:add_results_gp,tab:add_results_sp} extend the main evaluation to 10 additional victims spanning frontier commercial agents, open-source general-purpose models at four parameter scales, and specialist GUI agents from two 2025--2026 model families.
+\cref{tab:add_results_gp,tab:add_results_sp} extend the main evaluation to 14 additional victims spanning frontier commercial agents, open-source general-purpose models at four parameter scales, and specialist GUI agents from three 2025--2026 model families (including GUI-Owl-1.5 at 2B/4B/8B/32B).
 For victim details, please refer to \cref{subsec:victim_settings}

-Below we report five key observations, which together reinforce and substantially extend the conclusions drawn from \cref{tab:main_results}.
+Below we report six key observations, which together reinforce and substantially extend the conclusions drawn from \cref{tab:main_results}.

 \textbf{(1) The attack remains effective against the strongest available agents, validating its practical significance.} As shown in \cref{tab:add_results_gp}, Claude-Sonnet-4.6, which matches the OSWorld-leading Claude-Opus-4.6 within 0.2\%~\cite{claude46}, is successfully attacked with ASR of 22.24\% (UT-opt.) and 21.91\% (GO-opt.) at $D{=}5$---more than a 6$\times$ improvement over random injection (${\approx}3.23\%$).
 UI-Venus-1.5-8B, the top-ranked sub-8B open-source end-to-end grounding model on ScreenSpot-Pro (excluding zoom-in and test-time scaling), likewise reaches 30.95\% and 32.94\% under the two variants.
 The fact that models with strong safety alignment and state-of-the-art grounding accuracy remain vulnerable confirms that the attack exploits a structural weakness in how GUI agents interpret visual context, not a deficiency of any particular model.